CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 2.1 Compliance with Laws, Rules and Regulations

 The Company operates in more than one country and interacts with many different cultures.
 What is appropriate in some parts of the world may be entirely inappropriate or even unlawful in others.
 You should always abide by the laws, rules and regulations of the country or state in which you are conducting business.
-You should also abide by generally accepted business practices of the countries in which you are conducting business, unless they conflict with any of the foregoing laws, rules and regulations, in which case you are to abide by the law.
-If there is a conflict between local laws and this Code or any other law applicable to the conduct of the Company's business, you should consult with the Legal Department before taking any action.
+You should also abide by generally accepted business practices of the countries in which you are conducting business, unless they conflict with any of the laws, rules or regulations, in which case you are to abide by the law.
+If there is a conflict between laws applicable to the conduct of the Company's business and this Code, you must consult with the Legal Department before taking any action.

 2.2 Promoting a Diverse and Productive Workforce

 The Company is an equal opportunity employer committed to complying with all local, state and federal fair employment practice laws.
 The Company believes in and supports equal opportunity in employment to all persons regardless of race, color, national origin, citizenship status, sex, pregnancy, marital status, gender identity or expression, sexual orientation or perceived sexual orientation, age, religion, veteran status, military status, disability, history of disability or perceived disability, genetic information or any other protected category.
-Any reported formal complaint of discrimination based on the above will be investigated appropriately, and harassment or discrimination will not be tolerated.
+The Company investigates any claim of discrimination.
+Harassment or discrimination will not be tolerated.

 2.3 Prevention of Harassment and Discrimination